Solved: Samsung SSD 990 Pro Not Showing Up

 Options:

-• Try a different M.2 slot on your motherboard.
+• Try a different M.2 slot on your own motherboard (most boards have 2 or 3).

 🌟Why this works: This identifies whether the issue is with the SSD or the motherboard.